tytydraco/yessleep/out/A_quack_chiropractor_squeezed_all_my_bones_out_Part_2.md

 Shirtless Dr. Hon awkwardly flicked his leg up and caught the handle of the chute hatch with his foot, pulling it open with a herky-jerky twist.
 My friend shoved my skeleton the rest of the way in and it was gone.
 A tingling sensation flooded over my whole body.

 I started to feel dizzy.
-I whispered upward to the receptionist, my busty carriage, “Can I get my bones back?”
+Finding control over my limp gums, I whispered upward to the receptionist, my busty carriage, “Can I get my bones back?”
 She shushed me and shook her head with a stern “No”.

 Dr. Hon and my friend came back laughing with each other from some joke I must have missed.
 The chiropractor’s arm was around my friend’s shoulder and his burly hand was massaging away almost instinctively.